DanDaika/Spotify_Api_Testing/README.md

 	 - {{redirect_uri}} 		**with**	 https://www.getpostman.com/oauth2/callback
 	 - {{state}} 			**with**	 the country
 	 - {{scope}} 			**with**	 the scopes for which you need access
  + NOTE: With the help of this callback URI, you'll be able to retrieve you're authorization code and refresher token.
 Of course you can use other URIs as well.
-Just make sure you update the settings for the API you created earlier and the environment variable.
+Just make sure you update the settings for the API you created earlier and the environment variable
- + NOTE: At this point, no UI test automation is in place, so you'll have to manually accept the authorization request.
+ + NOTE: At this point, no UI test automation is in place, so you'll have to manually accept the authorization request
  + NOTE: Scopes are very important when retreiving your authorization code.
-Scopes will define what you can and what you cannot do later on and will affect the running of test suites.
+Scopes will define what you can and what you cannot do later on and will affect the running of test suites
  + To be able to run all the created test cases please provide all the scopes available:
 		*playlist-read-collaborative playlist-modify-private playlist-modify-public
 		playlist-read-private user-modify-playback-state user-read-currently-playing